 Prior to the beginning of quarterly reviews in accordance with Section 10.02 of this IMC, the column designations in the CAM do not apply.
 However, the construction inspection team shall use the CAM as a guide to determine the appropriate agency response to inspection findings.

-Once quarterly reviews have begun in accordance with Section 10.02 of this IMC, Region II may issue an assessment follow-up letter and address an issue in accordance with the CAM if: (1) a safety-significant inspection finding is finalized (in this case, the assessment follow-up letter may be combined with the final SDP letter except for security cornerstone findings as discussed below), or (2) a finding will be closed after the end of the applicable quarter (in this case, the assessment follow-up letter may be combined with the inspection report cover letter).
+Once quarterly reviews have begun in accordance with Section 10.02 of this IMC, Region II may issue an assessment follow-up letter and address an issue in accordance with the CAM if: (1) a safety-significant inspection finding is finalized (in this case, the assessment follow-up letter may be combined with the final SDP letter except for security programs for construction inspection and operations (security cornerstone) findings as discussed below), or (2) a finding will be closed after the end of the applicable quarter (in this case, the assessment follow-up letter may be combined with the inspection report cover letter).

 However, the assessment follow-up letter should not be combined with security cornerstone SDP letters or supplemental inspection reports, and a separate publicly available assessment follow-up letter should be issued.
 If the assessment follow-up letter is combined with another document as described above, ensure the document title includes “assessment follow-up letter,” to clearly communicate the assessment follow-up letter being combined with the other document.
 An assessment follow-up letter should also be issued to communicate that a CAM deviation was issued or closed.
 The assessment follow-up letter should discuss planned actions and note applicable changes to the plant’s designation in the CAM.
 The assessment follow-up letter should be emailed to NRO_cROP Resource@nrc.gov.
 The cROP website will be updated continuously to reflect the CAM information discussed in the most recent assessment follow-up letter.
 Example assessment follow-up language can be found in Exhibit 7 (not publicly available).
 If security-related information, which is a type of Sensitive Unclassified Non-Safeguards Information (SUNSI), must be discussed in the assessment follow-up letter, it shall be provided to the licensee in a separate non-publicly available correspondence.
 Agency policy regarding SUNSI is provided in Management Directive 12.6, “NRC Sensitive Unclassified Information Security Program.”